Tim-Grn/Tim-Grn/README.md

 ## About me

-I'm passionate about cybersecurity and open source.\n I live close to Rennes in France.
+I'm passionate about cybersecurity and open source.<br>
+I live close to Rennes in France.